BYUI-ECEN-361-Classes/lab-02-interrupts-timers-Scottmay612/Documentation/Assignment.md

 1. At what frequency does D1 toggle?

 D1 toggles once every second which is 1Hz.
-However, the frequency of D1 LED is 0.5Hz because it is on for 1 second and then off for one second which gives us a period of 2 seconds.
+The frequency at which D1 LED turns on is 0.5Hz because it is on for 1 second and then off for one second which gives us a period of 2 seconds.
 1/2s = 0.5Hz.

 2. Do all LEDs toggle at *exactly* the same time?